Henry Phipps, 1st Earl of Mulgrave

-General Henry Phipps, 1st Earl of Mulgrave, GCB, PC (14 February 1755 – 7 April 1831), styled The Honourable Henry Phipps until 1792 and known as The Lord Mulgrave from 1792 to 1812, was a British soldier and politician.
-He notably served as Foreign Secretary under William Pitt the Younger from 1805 to 1806.
+General Henry Phipps, 1st Earl of Mulgrave, GCB, PC (14 February 1755 – 7 April 1831), styled The Honourable Henry Phipps until 1792 and known as The Lord Mulgrave from 1792 to 1812, was a British Army officer and politician who served as Foreign Secretary from 1805 to 1806.

-Background and education
+Early life

-Lord Mulgrave was a younger son of Constantine Phipps, 1st Baron Mulgrave of New Ross), by his wife the Hon.
-Lepell, daughter of John Hervey, 2nd Baron Hervey, and was educated at Eton and the Middle Temple.
+Phipps was a younger son of Constantine Phipps, 1st Baron Mulgrave of New Ross), by his wife the Hon.
+Lepell, daughter of John Hervey, 2nd Baron Hervey.
+His paternal grandparents were William Phipps and Lady Catherine Annesley (who was the daughter and heiress of James Annesley, 3rd Earl of Anglesey, and his wife, Lady Catherine Darnley, herself an illegitimate daughter of King James II by his mistress Catherine Sedley, Countess of Dorchester).
+As Lady Catherine Darnley later married John Sheffield, 1st Duke of Buckingham and Normanby, Phipps was the step-great-grandson of the 1st Duke of Buckingham and Normanby.

-Military career
+He was educated at Eton and the Middle Temple.

+Career

 Lord Mulgrave entered the army in 1775, and eventually rose to the rank of General.
 He saw service in the Caribbean during the American Revolutionary War.
 In 1793 he was made Colonel of the 31st (Huntingdonshire) Regiment of Foot.
 Also in 1793, because he was on a mission to the King of Sardinia in Turin, he was near at hand when British forces captured the French port of Toulon, and he briefly took command of the British land forces there, before withdrawing upon the arrival of more senior officers.
 In 1799 he was sent out on another special military mission, this time to the headquarters of the Austrian commander, Archduke Charles, to attempt to persuade him to retain his troops in Switzerland rather than removing them to the Middle Rhine, but he was unsuccessful.